 In spite of the kiddie tax, there are some ways to shelter some income using your children.
 You can purchase United States Savings Bonds or growth stock for the child.
 If the bonds are redeemed or the growth stock is sold when the kiddie tax no longer applies, then the applicable tax rate will be the child's lower rate.

-If the parents have a business, they can employ their child, which will allow them to write off the wages as a business deduction and the tax on the child's income will be minimized by the child's standard deduction and applicable tax rate, since the kiddie tax does not apply to unearned income.
+If the parents have a business, they can employ their child, which will allow them to write off the wages as a business deduction and the tax on the child's income will be minimized by the child's standard deduction and applicable tax rate, since the kiddie tax does not apply to earned income.
 Furthermore, the business does not have to pay Federal Insurance Contributions Act (FICA) taxes (Social Security and Medicare taxes) nor Federal Unemployment Tax Act (FUTA) taxes if the child is under 18.
-And the child can contribute up to $5,000 of the earnings to an IRA account to begin retirement savings.
+And the child can contribute up to the maximum limit to an IRA account to begin retirement savings.
 A Roth IRA would be better for a child, because most children would be in a low tax bracket, so they wouldn't benefit much from making deductible contributions to a traditional IRA while young.
 While contributions to a Roth IRA are not tax deductible, earnings grow tax-free and can be withdrawn tax-free during retirement.